 Will my bike be repaired at a dealer of my choice?

-CAMS work with most independent bike shops within central London.
-This is all part of our service, your bike will remain at the shop, and you deal with your local guy/girl with respect to any repairs undertaken.
+Yes, this is all part of our service, your bike will remain at the shop, and you deal with your local guy/girl with respect to any repairs undertaken.

 I don’t have the means to get my bike to a repairer…